ratneshrsharma/3d-portfolio-website/README.md

 # Build and Deploy a Fantastic 3D Portfolio Website with Three.js and React.js

-## Introduction
-The existence of React Native makes React one of the most valuable skills to have.
-Learn how to transform 75% of your knowledge from making websites into building mobile applications today!

 This project contains the following:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
 - React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React